This post may contain affiliate links. Please read my disclosure policy.

 - Cut the cucumber in half.
 Peel one half of the cucumber.
 Slice the remaining half (with peel) of the cucumber in thin slices and set aside.

 - Using a box grater, coarsely grate the peeled cucumber lengthwise, stopping when you get to the seedy center.
-Scrape the grated cucumber in a small mixing bowl and stir in the red onion, vinegar, sugar and salt.
+Scrape the grated cucumber in a small mixing bowl and stir in the vinegar, lemon juice, sugar, salt and red onion.
 Set aside for at least 15 minutes.

 - Brush the sliced bread on one side with the olive oil and place on a baking sheet.
 Broil in the oven until lightly browned.
 Remove from the oven and set aside to cool.